-- For the hardware it is recommended to use the “Windows ServerA server is a computer system or software program that provi...
-2019 – Hardware Accelerated”, which is well suited for the purpose of this tutorial.
+- For the hardware it is recommended to use the “Windows a server is a computer program that provides services to oth...
+More 2019 – Hardware Accelerated”, which is well suited for the purpose of this tutorial.

 - Now you can select launch on the top right corner of the platform, and wait a couple of minutes for the desktop to connect.

 Once the desktop is created, select the Connect button on the top right corner of the platform:

 Now that we are connected to the system, we can launch the software by double clicking it and load our results.
 Any job that is attached to the desktop is accessible through a folder on the desktop.

 To visualize the Electrostatic potential (ESP) surface map:

 - On the VMD top bar, select File and choose the New molecule.

 - Find the esp-pad.cube file from the attached_job file